-By far, the most important Fibonacci retracement level is the 61.8% or the so-called “golden ratio”.
-Fibonacci defined this as the crucial level for almost everything that surrounds us, and it is no wonder it is finding such an important use in the technical analysis field as well.
+By far the most important Fibonacci retracement level is the 61.8%, or the so-called “golden ratio”.
+Fibonacci defined this as the crucial level for almost everything that surrounds us, and it is no wonder it is finds such an important use in the technical analysis field as well.

-The 61.8% level is used both in impulsive and corrective waves, but the interpretation is quite different.
-In impulsive waves, its main use is to find the entry before the 3rd wave, as the standard interpretation is that the 2nd wave will retrace 61.8% of the previous 1st wave.
+The 61.8% level is used in both impulsive and corrective waves, but the interpretation is quite different.
+In impulsive waves, its main use is to find the entry before the third wave, as the standard interpretation is that the second wave will retrace 61.8% of the previous first wave.

-While the retracement level is alright, in the sense that one should indeed take a trade if the 2nd wave is retracing that much into the 1st wave territory, it is unlikely that the end of the 2nd wave will be nearly the 61.8% level.
-Most likely is that only part of the 2nd wave, probably the a-wave, ended around the 61.8% and the rest of the 2nd wave will follow.
+While the retracement level is alright, in the sense that one should indeed take a trade if the second wave retraces that much into the first wave territory, it is unlikely that the end of the second wave will be close to the 61.8% level.
+It is most likely that only part of the second wave, probably the a-wave, will end around the 61.8% level, and the rest of the second wave will follow.

-The golden ratio level is used in corrective waves as well and, as a matter of fact, it defines corrective waves.
+The golden ratio level is used in corrective waves as well; as a matter of fact, it defines corrective waves.
 As you’re about to find out in our future articles, corrective waves are all about 61.8% retracement.

-In order to correctly interpret a three-waves structure as a zigzag or a flat pattern, all eyes should be on the b-wave retracement level.
-If this one is retracing more or less than 61.8% when compared with the previous a-wave, matters the most in deciding if the three-waves structure is a flat or a zigzag.
+In order to correctly interpret a three-wave structure as either a zigzag or a flat pattern, all eyes should be on the b-wave retracement level.
+Whether this one retraces more or less than 61.8% when compared with the previous a-wave is the most important factor in deciding whether the three-wave structure is a flat or a zigzag.

 In other words, the 61.8% level is decisive for the analytical thinking that should be used with Elliott Waves theory.
-To answer all those questions related to the nature of a move, its type, and interpretation, one will have to use the golden ratio in that process.
+To answer all those questions related to the nature of a move, its type and interpretation, one will have to use the golden ratio in the process.

-The common wisdom when trading with Elliott Waves calls for the 2nd wave to retrace anywhere between 50% and 61.8% into the 1st wave territory and this makes the 50% retracement level an extremely important one.
-It is by far the most important use of it, and the very next one is to interpret the Fibonacci retracement inside a contracting triangle, like mentioned a bit earlier in this article.
+The common wisdom when trading with Elliott Waves calls for the second wave to retrace anywhere between 50% and 61.8% into the first wave’s territory, and this makes the 50% retracement level an extremely important one.
+It is by far the most important use of it, and the next most important is to interpret the Fibonacci retracement inside a contracting triangle, as mentioned earlier in this article.

-The b-wave of a zigzag cannot retrace more than 61.8% of the previous a-wave and that makes 23.6% and 38.2% levels good entries for traders that want to ride the c-wave.
+The b-wave of a zigzag cannot retrace more than 61.8% of the previous a-wave, and that makes the 23.6% and 38.2% levels good entries for traders who want to ride the c-wave.
 In a zigzag, the c-wave is always an impulsive wave, and this makes it a wave many traders want to be in.